pankshok/c3/README.md

 # c3
 CUDA Cloud Computing

-For istallation pull clone this repository and source deploy.sh.
+For installation clone this repository and source deploy.sh.